tasxatzial/exercism-problem-specifications/exercises/rational-numbers/description.md

 # Description

-A rational number is defined as the quotient of two integers `a` and `b`, called the numerator and denominator, respectively, where `b` is not equal to zero.
+A rational number is a number that can be expressed as a fraction, with an integer numerator `a` and a non-zero integer denominator `b`.

 ~~~~exercism/note
 Note that mathematically, the denominator can't be zero.